NCERT Solutions for Class 8 Our Pasts – III Chapter 10 – India after Independence

 (d) The Second Five Year Plan focused on the development of the heavy industry.

-B.R Ambedkar believed that political democracy should be followed by economic and social democracy.
-When he said the above-given words, he meant to eradicate the inequality in the social and economic spheres of life.
+Dr. B.R.
+Ambedkar believed that political democracy should be followed by economic and social democracy.
+When he said the above-given words, he meant to eradicate inequality in the social and economic spheres of life.
 He wanted no discrimination between rich and poor or upper-caste or lower-caste.
-According to him, only when the democracy touches all the spheres of people’ lives, only then can we can it a true democracy.
+According to him, only when democracy touches all the spheres of people’s lives we can call it a true democracy.

 7. Give one reason why English continued to be used in India after Independence.